SaaS End User License Agreement: Everything You Need to Know

 - Focus more on the vendor and buyer as they relate to the service.

-A big benefit with SLAs is that they detail the service levels and performance expectations for the application.
+A big benefit of SLAs is that they detail the service levels and performance expectations for the application.
 It's a good reminder to the customer that this is a service, not a piece of software.

 Terms of service agreements can include some of these clauses, but they won't go into the same level of detail as an SLA.
 Some businesses opt to use both an SLA and a ToS, provided no clauses contradict each other.